playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 ```
 test(pagination): added pagination edgecase to test suite

-When changing pages on an odd number of items in the collection, we had an error thrown as a result of a miscalculation.
+We had an error thrown as a result of a miscalculation when changing pages on an odd number of items in the collection.
 This test should ensure this bug doesn't regress
 ```

-In this case, your _type_ is `test` whereareas your scope is `pagination`.
+In this case, your _type_ is `test`, whereas your scope is `pagination`.
 This way, when you're generating your public changelog, it will likely not include this commit message, as your users don't often care about the implementation or tests within.
 While this isn't a great example, let's take the next two examples:

 ```
-fix(pagination): fixed pagination throwing errors when odd number of items in collection
+fix(pagination): fixed pagination throwing errors when an odd number of items in collection
 ```

 ```
-feat(pagination): added new "first" and "last" events when pagination is moved to first or last page
+feat(pagination): added new "first" and "last" events when pagination is moved to first or the last page
 ```

-Because your first example is listed as a _type_ of `fix`, your tooling knows to only bump the patch release.
-However, in the second example, you have a _type_ of `feat`, which tells your tooling to bump your release version by a minor number.
+Your tooling knows only to bump the patch release because your first example is listed as a *type* of `fix`.
+However, in the second example, you have a _type_ of `feat` that tells your tooling to bump your release version by a minor number.

 Likewise, to tell your tooling that a commit introduces a breaking change, you'll do something along the lines of this: